 I didn’t know exactly what I wanted, but I knew I wanted to create a life that would make me proud and let me travel the world.
 That’s why, after graduating, I bought a one-way ticket to London.
 After realizing my bar job wasn’t enough, I was determined to find something that would make me happier.
 That’s why I started juggling that job with another role as a receptionist – thinking maybe that combination would give me the satisfaction I wanted.
 It didn’t.
-So, I moved up the career ladder hoping that one day the fulfilment would come.
+So, I moved up the career ladder, became really successful and finally had a chance to afford more things than I ever could before…Always hoping that one day the fulfilment would come.
 Spoiler alert – it didn’t.

 And then I met this tall, handsome guy who made me feel things no previous job ever could.
-Naturally, I was convinced that this was exactly what I needed.
-Having a comfortable job already, I invested my full attention, time and energy into this relationship.
+Naturally, I was convinced that this was exactly what I needed to feel fully fulfilled.
+I invested my full attention, time and energy into this relationship desperately hoping it was going to make me truly happy.
 Fast forward a few years and I was having an anxiety attack in front of my mum with tears streaming down my face as I told her we had broken up.

 This time I admitted what my brother suggested a few years earlier – that the life I wanted so badly for myself really hadn’t worked out.
 I was heartbroken and I felt defeated.
-I put all the love, energy and effort into so many jobs, and then invested it all into a relationship, just to realize I had never felt this unhappy before.
+I put all the love, energy and effort into my career, my relationship and overall creation of everything that was supposed to make me happy – just to realize I had never felt this unhappy before.
 I mean, was that fair?
-When my romantic fairytale came to an end, I also realized I had a job that was no longer challenging, stimulating or particularly fulfilling.
+When my romantic fairytale came to an end, I also realized I had a job that was really good on paper, but it was also no longer challenging, stimulating or particularly fulfilling.
 My days were filled with repetitive tasks and no one ever asking for my opinion.
 One day I met a friend of a friend who wanted to know what I did for a living.
 Because I was ashamed of admitting to anyone what my job involved (let alone to a successful entrepreneur that this woman happened to be) I ended up saying I did things I didn’t really do – and then quickly changed the subject by offering to buy a round of drinks.
 It felt horrendous, but I couldn’t face the truth.

 On top of this, I didn’t know what to do with myself outside of work.
 The only places I had in my mind were the ones I and my ex used to go to together.
 I didn’t even know if I actually wanted to run in the mornings.
 I started it because of the “you swim, so I will run” routine we used to have.
 But did I genuinely, deep down at my core, like running?
 Would I be able to run purely for my own joy?
 I had no clue and it was like this with pretty much everything.